aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-01.en.md

 Great please continue with task 3.1 available here prompts/02-dynamodb-data-modeling/tasks.md
 ```

-## Access Pattern Validation Protocol
+## Access Pattern Validations

-Task 3.1 implements a critical validation step that verifies your DynamoDB design supports all identified access patterns from the requirements analysis.
+Task 3.1 implements a validation step that verifies your DynamoDB design supports all identified access patterns from the requirements analysis.
 This validation process serves as a quality assurance checkpoint, detecting potential AI-generated artifacts that don't correspond to actual system requirements—a common issue in AI-assisted development where models may extrapolate beyond provided specifications.

-Following validation, you'll receive a comprehensive table-by-table analysis of your data model.
+Following validation, you'll receive a table-by-table analysis of your data model.
 Before proceeding, review the generated design document at `artifacts/stage-02/dynamodb_data_model.md` to understand the proposed architecture.

 ::alert[Pro-TIP! for an easier visualization right click on the file and select open preview]{type="info"}
 ::alert[Given the non-deterministic nature of GenAI the data model might be different for everyone that is running this workshop.
 Some of them might have gotten a single table design and other closer to normalization (basically SQL in NoSQL which we don't want). ]{type="warning"}